 Laws

-HIPAA and FERPA for School Based Professionals It's crucial that school-based professionals have the information and skills they need to understand how student behavioral health information can be shared and…
+HIPAA and FERPA for School Based Professionals It's crucial that school-based professionals have the information and skills they need to understand and apply federal health privacy laws in practice.
+By…

 In 2024, HHS amended 42 CFR Part 2 to improve alignment with HIPAA.
 One of these changes involves new protections for "substance use disorder (SUD) counseling notes."
 This resource explains these new protections in detail.